 Identifying Energy – and Emissions – Reduction Opportunities

 To increase energy efficiency and reduce greenhouse gas emissions, we have prioritized the following areas of focus:

-- Business Travel: We support telecommuting, ride-sharing programs, and offer a pre-tax mass transit benefit program.
+- Business Travel: Although business travel was greatly impacted in 2020 due to the COVID-19 pandemic, we support telecommuting, encouraging ride-sharing programs, and offer a pre-tax mass transit benefit program.
 Additionally, we have established a fuel-efficient, leased-vehicle fleet.
-Our fleet exceeds the national average for fuel efficiency as the majority of our vehicles are 4-cylinder with alternative fuel capabilities and hybrid engines, and are classified as partial zero emissions vehicles.
-Similarly, Express Scripts’ security utilizes a fleet of hybrid vehicles, Segways, and rovers.
+Our fleet exceeds the national average for fuel efficiency: the majority of our vehicles are four-cylinder with alternative fuel capabilities and hybrid engines, and are classified as partial zero emissions vehicles.
+Similarly, Cigna's global security utilizes a fleet of hybrid vehicles, Segways, and rovers to support onsite security.

 - Information Technology: We prioritize our largest waste streams, including e-waste.
-We utilize server virtualization, desktop virtualization, and have a zero e-waste policy.
+We utilize server virtualization, and desktop virtualization, and we have a zero e-waste policy.

 Much of Cigna's water use comes from cooling towers; make-up water for condenser systems; landscaping and irrigation for owned properties; older model heating at a few proprieties; and ventilation and air conditioning (HVAC) systems.
-We have employed many significant water reduction techniques, including low-water landscape designs, faucet sensors in all large facilities, and the upgrading of HVAC equipment.
+We have employed many significant water-reduction techniques, including low-water landscape designs, faucet sensors in all large facilities, irrigation optimization through climate – and weather-sensing technology, and the upgrading of HVAC equipment.

 To reduce water consumption, save energy, and increase sustainability, we use a variety of strategies and technologies that lessen the burden on the potable water supply and wastewater systems.
 We are guided by the following model: